The Lloyd Martin Travelling Scholarship for Emerging Arts Leaders

 The Lloyd Martin Travelling Scholarship for Emerging Arts Leaders is an Opera House initiative to help the next generation of arts managers tackle the increasingly complex landscape facing cultural institutions in the 21st century.

-The AUD $20,000 annual scholarship funds an overseas residency or study trip for a person in the early stages of their career, and honours the memory of Lloyd Martin, the Opera House’s longest-serving general manager (1978-97), who joined the Opera House as deputy general manager just before its doors first opened in 1973.
-Fostering the next generation of talent is part of Lloyd Martin's legacy, and is integral to the Opera House's Decade of Renewal.
+The AUD $30,000 annual scholarship funds an overseas residency or study trip for a person eager to advance their career in the arts, and honours the memory of Lloyd Martin, the Opera House’s longest-serving general manager (1978-97), who joined the Opera House as deputy general manager just before its doors first opened in 1973.
+Fostering the next generation of talent is part of Lloyd Martin's legacy.

 Alexandra and Lloyd Martin Family Foundation